Horse Hands: let's ride!

 Interested individuals will need to meet our eligibility requirements to participate in classes.

-Children ages 6 and under must be accompanied by a caregiver
+Ages 3+ (Children age 6 and under must be accompanied by a caregiver)

 Find Your Program

-This four-day series is a wonderful opportunity to introduce your little one to our gentle equine.
+This three-day series is a wonderful opportunity to introduce your little one to our gentle equine.
 These hands-on caregiving classes include learning basic needs of a horse, grooming, stable chores, an introduction to riding and more!
 This is a great time for you and your child to come and have fun with horses while learning safe practices as we do it.
 This program is designed for children ages 3 to 4 years old.
 Participants must be accompanied by an adult.
-Program is 4 days for one hour each day.
+Program is three days, for one hour each day.

-This four-day series is a great introduction to horses.
+This three-day series is a great introduction to horses.
 This program will help you determine if horses are a good fit for your child.
 Participants will learn safety around horses, basic breeds and colors, plus different jobs and uses of horses through fun interactive activities.
 Kids will also experience the basics of tack and riding.
 Participants must be accompanied by an adult.
-Program is 4 days for one hour each day.
+Program is three days, for one hour each day.